Steuart Bayley: Early life

 He was the son of William Butterworth Bayley, who rose to be acting Governor-General of India, and Anne Augusta Jackson.
 His middle name is a reference to the well-connected Colvin family of Anglo-Indian administrators, just as John Russell Colvin named his son after his boss, George Eden, 1st Earl of Auckland.
 He was educated at Eton and Haileybury College.

 Career

 Bayley entered the Bengal Civil Service in 1856.
 He held the office of Commissioner of the Patna Division in 1873.
 He was invested Knight Commander of the Order of the Star of India (KCSI) in 1878.
 He held the office of Chief Commissioner of Assam in 1878.
 He held the office of Resident at Hyderabad in 1881.
 He held the office of Member of the Governor-General's Council in 1882.
 Bayley held the office of Lieutenant-Governor of Bengal between 1887 and 1890.
 He was Secretary of the Political and Secret Department, India Office in 1891.
+In 1888, he accompanied the Sikkim expedition and was awarded the India General Service Medal (1854–95) with clasp for 'Sikkim 1888'.